ad-fleming/hw-01-code-refactor/README.md

 ## Objective

 This assignment focuses on refactoring an existing webpage to improve its accessibility.

+### Tasks

 Throughout completing this assignment I was tasked to focus on the following: